Compact-bounded topological groups: Introduction

 \item $X$ is \textit{compact-bounded} if whenever $\mathcal U$ is a countable family of non-empty open subsets of $X$, there is some compact subset $K\subset X$ which meets each element of $\mathcal U$.

-\item $X$ is \textit{weakly compact-bounded} if whenever $\mathcal U$ is a countable family of non-empty open subsets of $X$, there is a compact subset $K\subset X$ which intersects infinitely many elements of $\mathcal{U}$. \end{enumerate} \end{defn}
+\item $X$ is \textit{weakly compact-bounded} if whenever $\mathcal U$ is an infinite countable family of non-empty open subsets of $X$, there is a compact subset $K\subset X$ which intersects infinitely many elements of $\mathcal{U}$. \end{enumerate} \end{defn}

-The compact-boundedness and weak compact-boundedness properties were introduced by J. Angoa, Y. F. Ortiz-Castillo and A. Tamariz-Mascar\'ua in the class of Tychonoff spaces under the name \textit{pseudo-$\omega$-boundedness} and \textit{weak pseudo-$\omega$-boundedness} respectively in \cite{AOT}.
+The compact-boundedness and weak compact-boundedness properties were introduced by J. Angoa, Y. F. Ortiz-Castillo and A. Tamariz-Mascar\'ua in the class of Tychonoff spaces under the name \textit{pseudo-$\omega$-boundedness} and \textit{weak pseudo-$\omega$-boundedness}, respectively, in \cite{AOT}.

 In this paper we study compact-bounded and weakly compact-bounded spaces in the class of topological and paratopological groups.
-In section 2, we study basic properties of these spaces in the class of topological spaces.
-In section 3, we focus on finding conditions under which a paratopological group is a topological group, for this, we find a relation of compact-bounded spaces with the 2-pseudocompact spaces.
+In Section 2, we study basic properties of these spaces in the class of topological spaces.
+In Section 3, we focus on finding conditions under which a paratopological group is a topological group, for this, we find a relation of compact-bounded spaces with the 2-pseudocompact spaces.

-Given a subgroup $H$ of a topological group $G$, in section 4, we study how to extend the properties of the quotient space $G/H$ to $G$, this, in the cases when $H$ is either a compact, locally compact or a (weakly) compact-bounded subgroup.
-In section 5, we find a condition on a Tychonoff space $X$ for which the free topological group $F(X)$ and the free abelian topological group $A(X)$ admits an open continuous homomorphism onto the circle group $\mathbb{T}$.
+Given a subgroup $H$ of a topological group $G$, in Section 4, we study how to extend the properties of the quotient space $G/H$ to $G$, this, in the cases when $H$ is either a compact, locally compact or a (weakly) compact-bounded subgroup.
+In Section 5, we find a condition on a Tychonoff space $X$ guaranteeing that the free topological group $F(X)$ and the free abelian topological group $A(X)$ admit an open continuous homomorphism onto the circle group $\mathbb{T}$.

-Finally, in the section 6, we study the $r$-weakly compact-bounded subsets of a topological space $X$ and find its relationship with the strongly $r$-pseudocompact, $r$-pseudocompact and $C$-compact subsets of $X$.
+Finally, in the Section 6, we study the $r$-weakly compact-bounded subsets of a topological space $X$ and relate them with the strongly $r$-pseudocompact, $r$-pseudocompact and $C$-compact subsets of $X$.